IndianTinker/indiantinker.github.io/_posts/2017-8-31-ContribOSM.md

 First, Download the [IDE](https://josm.openstreetmap.de/)  for the OS of your own choice.

-I have documented it for Bindows.
+I have documented it for windows that came [bunduru](https://www.youtube.com/watch?v=wF_vKXrOtY8)-ed with my machine.

 Once, the software is installed, we need to install a plugin called *OpenData* this enables JOSM to read csv files.
 Press F12 or Edit -> Pref and choose plugins and type opendata.
 You may want to do Download list before.
 Then check the box and click OK.
 This installs OpenData plugin.